-Telephone: (802) 828-4344 VERMONT DEPARTMENT OF LABOR VERMONT EMPLOYER NO. Fax: (802) 828-4248 ATTN: EMPLOYER SERVICES, P.O.
-Box 488 Montpelier, Vermont 05601-0488 NOTICE OF CHANGE C-36 (12/10) Complete all items applicable to your organization, trade, business or employment in Vermont.
-Nature of Change: Change of Address/Trade Name > Complete Part A, D & E Ceased Employment > Complete Part B, D & E ☐ Sale/Lease/Reorganization of Business > Complete Part C, D, & E CHANGE OF ADDRESS/TRADING AS: Corrections to Name and/or Address of record.
-(NO CHANGE IN OWNERSHIP OR BUSINESS TYPE) \\\\\ Contact: \ Trading As: \\\\\ Telephone: \ Address: \\\ Fax & Fmail: CEASED EMPLOYMENT Date Employment Ended: \\\\\ Final Pay Date: \\\ No Longer have Vermont Employees Explain: ☐ Discontinued operations in Vermont Explain: \ B Out of Business - Reason: Ceased Business / Closed Filed for Bankruptcy Foreclosure Location of all employment records: Address: Contact: Telephone: \\\ Email Address: \\\ ☐ No If your business is a Corporation, are your officers receiving any wages or draws after the effective date?
-SALE / LEASE / REORGANIZATION OF BUSINESS (PLEASE PROVIDE THE FOLLOWING INFORMATION) 1.
-Date of Change \\\\\\ 2.
-Date Final Wages Paid \ 3.
-Nature of change: ■ ALL of Vermont Business Sold PART of Vermont Business Sold ALL of Vermont Business Leased PART of Vermont Business Leased ☐ Reorganization of Business 4.
-Did you retain title or control of any assets?
+VERMONT EMPLOYER NO.

+Мо ntpelier, Vermont 05601-0488

+NOTICE OF CHANGE C-36 (12/10)

+Со mplete all items applicable to your organization, trade, business or employment in Vermont.

+Na ture of Change: Change of Address/Trade Name > Complete Part A, D & E Ceased Employment > Complete Part B, D & E

+П Sale/Lease/Reorganization of Business > Complete Part C, D, & E

+CHANGE OF ADDRESS/TRADING AS: Corrections to Name and/or Address of record.
+(NO CHANGE IN OWNERSHIP OR BUSINESS TYPE)

+· ·

+Α Name: Contact: Trading As:

+Address: Fax & Email:

+CEASED EMPLOYMENT

+Date Employment Ended: Final Pay Date:

+No Longer have Vermont Employees Explain:

+D Discontinued operations in Vermont Explain:

+В

+Location of all employment records:

+Address:

+Contact: Fax:

+Email Address:

+If your business is a Corporation, are your officers receiving any wages or draws after the effective date?

+SALE / LEASE / REORGANIZATION OF BUSINESS (PLEASE PROVIDE THE FOLLOWING INFORMATION)

+Date of Change 2.
+Date Final Wages Paid

+3. Nature of change:

+ALL of Vermont Business Sold PART of Vermont Business Sold

+ALL of Vermont Business Leased PART of Vermont Business Leased

+Reorganization of Business

+4. Did you retain title or control of any assets?
+No Yes - If "Yes" ALL PART (Specify percentages below)

+LAND BUILDINGS INVENTORY MACHINERY VEHICLES OFFICE FURNITURE ACCOUNTS FRANCHISE OTHER-SPECIFY

+EQUIPMENT & FIXTURES RECEIVABLE TYPE & PERCENTAGE ON ATTACHED SHEET.

+C

+5. Other Assets retained: Percentage Retained: %

-No Yes - If "Yes" ALL PART (Specify percentages below) BUILDINGS INVENTORY MACHINERY VEHICLES LAND OFFICE FURNITURE ACCOUNTS FRANCHISE OTHER-SPECIEY TYPE & PERCENTAGE ON ATTACHED SHEET.
-EQUIPMENT & FIXTURES C 6.
-Enter the complete name, trading as, address and telephone number of the new owners/operators of the business: Legal Business Name \ Trading As \ Mailing Address \\\\\ City, State, Zip \\\ Telephone Number: \\\\\ Email Address: \
+6. Enter the complete name, trading as, address and telephone number of the new owners/operators of the business:

+Legal Business Name

+Trading As

+Mailing Address

+City, State, Zip

+Contact: Telephone Number: Email Address:

+7. Is there any common ownership between the two businesses?

 SECTION C CONTINUED ON PAGE 2

+CLUTION O CONTINUED ON FACE 2